 Slow to establish, then rapid.

 3-30' high and 2-20' wide.
-Often 15' x 10'.
+Often 15' x 10' if not pruned.

 Late winter to spring.

 The red to purple skin is leathery and bitter when not watered, with thin, sweet, edible flesh,

 and one large seed composed of a toxic center embryo surrounded by a hard outer coating.

 Months for fruit to ripen:

 4. The fruit are fully ripe when dark red to purple.

 Storage after harvest:

 Glossy, green, serrated edges with sharp points, having an almond-like aroma when crushed.

 Reddish to grayish brown bark on young stems, with the odor of bitter almonds